k9m/kalah-api/README.md

 # Mancalah API

-Java 8 / Spring Boot REST API that runs a gameManager of 6-stone Kalah.
+Java 11 / Spring Boot REST API that runs a gameManager of 6-stone Kalah.
 The general rules of the gameManager are explained on Wikipedia: https://en.wikipedia.org/wiki/Kalah and also below in this document.

+---
+## Rework 2021
+After looking around in other projects I have concluded that the board/game logic can't be a lot much better looking, so I decided to showcase real life features instead as listed below

+#### Technical overhaul
+- Upgraded to latest versions of Spring Boot, Gradle, and using Java 1
+- Tests are now using JUnit5
+- Using AssertJ for more readable tests

+#### New Features
+- Returning the next Player's name in the status
+- It is now possible to get status without making a move, with the endpoint as per API Docs
+- Audit History of all the moves for a game.
+It uses MongoDB eventlistener to attach save audit to the save board action

+---

-### Future Work
+## Future Work
 - ~~getting status without making a move~~
 - ~~moves audit trail~~
 - ~~returning the next Player's name~~